 The Ingredients

-- Garlic: While not traditional, I love adding a little garlic for extra flavor.
+- Garlic: While not traditional, I love the savory depth.

-- Spices: I use a combination of coriander seeds, ground cumin powder, salt, and black pepper for this Indian yogurt dip.
+- Spices: I use coriander seeds, ground cumin powder, sea salt, and black pepper for depth.

-- Fresh herbs: This raita recipe uses cilantro (or parsley) and mint leaves for fresh, aromatic flavor.
-Feel free to use just one if preferred, though.
+- Fresh herbs: This raita recipe uses cilantro or parsley and fresh mint leaves for aromatic flavor.
+Optionally, omit the mint or sub with chives/dill.

-- Chaat masala: To sprinkle over the top when serving.
+- Chaat masala: To sprinkle over the top.

 Please read the recipe card below for the full ingredients list, measurements, complete recipe method, and nutritional information.

-- First, finely grate the cucumber, squeezing out the excess liquid with your hands (or use a nut milk bag/ clean tea towel).
+- First, finely grate the cucumber, squeezing out the excess liquid with your hands (or a nut milk bag/tea towel).
 Also, finely dice the onion and mince the garlic.

-- Naan bread, roti, paratha, or chips (usually paired with chutneys and pickles)
+- As a dip with Naan bread, roti, paratha, or chips (with chutneys & pickles)

 - Biryani dishes